 When we set out to grow food on the rooftops and unused spaces of New York City, our mission was to create a fiscally sustainable model for urban agriculture and to produce healthy, delicious vegetables for our local community while doing the ecosystem a few favors as well.
-Currently, with over two acres of rooftops under cultivation in Brooklyn and Queens, we’ve sold over 500,000 lbs of vegetables to restaurants, CSA members and directly to the public via weekly farmstands.
-But we’ve expanded beyond our mission to grow vegetables: we now keep egg-laying hens and have launched a commercial apiary.
-Our educational non-profit partner, City Growers, has hosted 17,000 NYC youths each season for educational tours and workshops.
+Currently, spread atop five and a half acres on three rooftops in Brooklyn and Queens, we’ve sold over 400,000 lbs of vegetables to restaurants, CSA members and directly to the public via weekly farmstands.
+But we’ve expanded beyond our mission to grow vegetables: we now design and build green spaces–from mini farms to wild native plant landscapes–for a range of clients.
+Our educational non-profit partner, City Growers, has hosted 50,000 NYC youth on our farms for educational field trips, after school programs, and summer camp sessions.
 We’ve educated countless adults via our workshops on topics ranging from natural fabric dyes to making hot sauce.
 Our rooftops are constantly abuzz with activity: during the day, we may be harvesting for a restaurant order, or hosting a visiting office group for a corporate retreat; at night we transform into a romantic event space for yoga classes, dinner parties, and wedding ceremonies.